Quantization of the affine group of a local field

 \end{dfn}

-One of the main properties of the Wigner functions is their regularity property.
-To compare the next result with analogues in Archimedean pseudo-differential calculus (Weyl, Fuchs...) we have to remember that in the $p$-adic world, Bruhat's notions of smooth compactly supported function and of Schwartz function are identical.
+One of the main properties of the Wigner functions is regularity.
+To compare the next result with analogues in Archimedean pseudo-differential calculi (Weyl, Fuchs...) we have to remember that in the $p$-adic world, Bruhat's notions of smooth compactly supported function and of Schwartz function are identical.

 \begin{lem} Let $\theta\in\CO_\k\setminus\{0\}$.
 Then the bilinear map

 sends continuously $\CD(U_n)\times \CD(U_n)$ to $\CD(X_n)$. \end{lem}

 \begin{proof} To prove that $W^{\theta}_{\vf_1, \, \vf_2}\in\CD(X_n)$ when $\vf_1, \, \vf_2 \in \CD(U_n)$, we need to show that the map $U_n\to \C$, $u\mapsto W^{\theta}_{\vf_1, \, \vf_2}(u,[t])$ is locally constant and that the map $\Gamma_n\to \C$, $[t]\mapsto W^{\theta}_{\vf_1, \, \vf_2}(u,[t])$ has finite support.